aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/collaborator_objects.md

 end

 =begin
-In this example, we define the Course class such that a string object stored in the instance variable @name is part of the Course object's attribute.
+In this example, we define the Course class in a way that a course object has three instance variables.
+Say, the Course object's instance variable @name stores a string.
 In this sense, the string object is a collaborator object of Course object.

 Say, we store an array object in the instance variable @students.
 In that case, the array object would be the collaborator object of the course object.